tamer84/aws_environments/README.md

 # Backstage integrated AWS account provisioning
-This repo provides an example lightweight alternative to <<  INSERT LINK TO BLOG POST HERE   >>, enabling the provisioning of Control Tower-integrated AWS OUs and accounts via GitHub Actions.
+This repo provides an example lightweight alternative to the solution described at <<  INSERT LINK TO BLOG POST HERE   >>, enabling the provisioning of Control Tower-integrated AWS OUs and accounts via GitHub Actions.
 The main focus of this repo is the Backstage integration and the automated resource provisioning.

 To see more details about the OU and account vending automation, see the repo [aws_management](https://github.com/tamer84/aws_management).